Fashad-Ahmed/The-Speako/README.md

 ## 🚀 About Project
 ------------
 Speech recognition, also known as automatic speech recognition (ASR), computer speech recognition, or speech-to-text, is a capability which enables a program to process human speech into a written format.
+The Speako is a Natural Language Processing based project built on top of stack of technologies in order to transcribe the **English** **voice** based audio files of any accent.
+The project further provides the facility to user to provide the **Urdu** **Translation** of that transcribed text.
+Lastly, it also extracts **Keywords** from that transcribed text.

 #### Features:
 - 🤩 This project will let the users to transcribe there `.flac` or `.wav` **audio** file.
 - 🥳 Translate the transcribtion into Urdu Language.
-- 😋 Extract the Key point of text.
+- 😋 Extract the Key points of text.

 ## 📂 Project Organization
 ------------